Luigi Delneri: Chievo return, Atalanta and Sampdoria

 On 16 October 2006, Delneri returned to coach Chievo, replacing Giuseppe Pillon at the 15th-place club.
 Despite a strong start, he did not manage to save his side from relegation, losing a spot in the following season's Serie A with a 2–0 loss to Catania on the final matchday.

-Following the relegation, Delneri was announced as new Atalanta boss in June 2007.
+Following the relegation, Delneri was appointed Atalanta's new boss in June 2007.
 He led the team from Bergamo to 9th and 11th place in his two seasons; he announced in April 2009 that he would leave at the end of the season.

 Delneri left to take over at Sampdoria on 1 June 2009, a team that had just finished 13th.
-He guided Sampdoria to a surprising fourth-place finish, and a spot to the third qualifying round of the 2010–11 UEFA Champions League, leaving the next day.
+He guided Sampdoria to a surprising fourth-place finish, and a spot in the third qualifying round of the 2010–11 UEFA Champions League, leaving the next day.

 Juventus

 On 19 May 2010, two days after leaving Sampdoria, Delneri was appointed as coach of Juventus.
 At the end of the 2010–11 season, having finished 7th and not qualified for Europe, Delneri was sacked by the Juventus board of directors.